thunderbird89/esf/stories/story-knock-knock.md

 Her compromised armor failed, the penetrators carving through to critical systems.
 Her reactor spiked, the containment field destabilizing.
 Emergency systems tried to compensate, tried to contain the cascade, but it was too late.

 The *Blood of Conquest* exploded, her reactor detonation tearing the ship apart from the inside out.
-The blast was smaller than *Gallipoli*'s death—more controlled, the containment field managing to direct some of the energy—but the result was the same.
+The blast was smaller than *Gallipoli*'s death - more controlled, the containment field managing to direct some of the energy - but the result was the same.
 The battleship ceased to exist, replaced by an expanding sphere of debris and radiation.

 > "Target destroyed," the weapons officer reported.